SolaceLabs/cf-pubsubplus-deployment/dev/README.md

 <a name="About"></a>
 ## About

-This folder contains some basic scripts to support a deployment of solace messaging to on bosh-lite.
+This folder contains basic scripts to support a deployment of solace messaging on bosh-lite.
 This can be used for development and testing.

 <a name="Requirements"></a>